numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 The Python scalars are inserted at the very left of each "kind" and the Python integer does not distinguish signed and unsigned.
-Note, that when the promoting a Python scalar with a dtype of lower kind category (boolean, integral, inexact) with a higher one, we  use the minimum/default precision: that is ``float64``, ``complex128`` or ``int64`` (``int32`` is used on some systems, e.g. windows).
+When the promoting a Python scalar with a dtype of lower kind category (boolean, integral, inexact) with a higher one, we  use the minimum/default precision: that is ``float64``, ``complex128`` or ``int64`` (``int32`` is used on some systems, e.g. windows).